Search for Light Exotic Fermions in Double-Beta Decays: Discovery potential of future decay experiments

 Our sensitivity projections for the search of sterile neutrinos and of the $Z_2$-odd fermions are shown in Fig.~\ref{sensitivity_mass}.
-In both cases, the sensitivity evolution as a function of the fermion mass has a parabolic shape.
+The sensitivities are shown using bands in which the upper edge corresponds to the conservative scenario in which the systematic uncertainties will not be improved compared to the current-generation experiments, while the lower edge corresponds to the optimistic scenario in which they will be sub-dominant.
+These two scenarios define the ballpark for the sensitivity of future experiment and the results for intermediate scenarios can be interpolated from these two cases.
+The sensitivity evolution as a function of the fermion mass has a parabolic shape.
 Its minimum depends on the Q-value of the decay and corresponds to the fermion mass for which the experiment is most sensitive.
 The experiments quickly loose sensitivity towards vanishing masses.
 This is because the smaller is the fermion mass, the smaller is the spectral distortion.
 A similar loss of sensitivity occurs at larger masses, where the fermion mass approaches the maximum energy available in the decay and the phase space shrinks\footnote{Fermions with masses up to the Q-value of the decay could be produced, although with very suppressed phase space.
 When the simultaneous production of two fermions is considered, the maximum mass is equal to a half of the Q-value.}.
 The exposure, isotope properties, and experimental parameters define the offset of the curves.
 These projections are done assuming that each experiment can extend its analysis window down to arbitrarily small energies.
 If this is not the case, the upper edge of the curve will be lowered by the value of the energy threshold and the offset will slightly increase because of the reduction in detection efficiency.
 The sensitivity on the coupling constant $g_\chi$ is computed from the decay rate of \XXbb\, using Eq.~\eqref{Ratechi}.
-In addition to the systematic uncertainty considered for the sterile neutrino search, our constraints on $g_\chi$ include also the uncertainties due to the NME calculations.
+In addition to the systematic uncertainty considered for the sterile neutrino search, the width of the bands accounts also for the uncertainties due to the NME calculations.